Art for Art's Sake

 5. Frank Gehry & Zaha Hadid - spellbinding architecture.

 6. Walter Sickert & Eric Fischl - narrative paintings with overtones of voyeurism and sex.

 7. Thomas Hart Benton & Reginald Marsh - rejecting Modernism for Social Realism.

 8. Frederick Law Olmsted & Christo and Jean-Claude - landscapes wrapped in beauty and delight.

 BIOGRAPHICAL INFORMATION: Dr. Terryl Lawrence earned a Ed.D. in the Arts from Columbia University.
 She has had numerous exhibitions of her paintings and photographs in New York and Florida, and is the recipient of many awards, including a national grant in the humanities.
 She wrote the preface to Chaim Potok’s Artist in Exile and taught photography, drawing and art history at CW Post College, SUNY Empire State College, FAU, and other public and private institutions.
 In the past, she was a fashion designer in New York, and she has written several children’s books.
-Currently, she teaches at the Digital Media Arts College – Boca Raton, and Palm Beach State College, and Broward College teaching drawing, art history, and mythology—and she will be the special LLS Lecturer on the upcoming (August 5-19, 2015) Oceania Mediterranean Cruise.
+Currently, she teaches Art History and Mythology at Palm Beach State College and Broward College - teaching drawing, art history, and mythology.

 ||1:45 pm - 3:30 pm